 Leave a comment

-I Found God today appreciating my parent’s long marriage.
+I Found God today in the medical attention my son received.

 Leave a comment